redsach/redsach.github.io/_pages/research.md

 {% include base_path %}

-I have worked on several research projects, ranging from improving earthquake damage assessment and identifying the habitability of Jupiter's moon Europa to predicting plasma dynamics in Earth's uppper atmosphere.
+I have worked on several research projects, ranging from improving earthquake damage assessment and identifying the habitability of Jupiter's moon Europa to predicting plasma dynamics in Earth's upper atmosphere.
 Below is a summary of the research initiatives I have led.

 <br/>
 <br/>